ocaml-flambda/flambda-backend/jane/doc/extensions/stack/intro.md

 A local parameter is a promise by a function not to let a particular argument escape its region.
-In the body of f, you'll get a type error if x escapes, but when calling f you can freely pass local values as the argument.
+In the body of f, you'll get a type error if x escapes, but when calling f you can freely pass stack-allocated values as the argument.
 This promise is visible in the type of f:

 ```ocaml
 val f : local_ 'a -> ...
 ```

-The function f may be equally be called with local or global values: the `local_` annotation places obligations only on the definition of f, not its uses.
+The function f may be equally be called with stack or heap-allocated values: the `local_` annotation places obligations only on the definition of f, not its uses.

 Even if you're not interested in performance benefits, local